-My review: This particular scope seems to be extremely popular nowadays and quite well received despite being relatively inexpensive and coming from a lesser known household brand like Bushnell or Nikon.
-Is it worth the money and can Simmons build a quality scope for under 50 bucks?
+My Review: This particular scope seems to be extremely popular nowadays and quite well received despite being relatively inexpensive and coming from a lesser-known household brand than Bushnell or Vortex.
+But is it worth the money?
+Can Simmons build a quality scope for under 50 bucks?

-Well, for starters, the body and turrets are very well refined and offer very tight adjustment experiences.
+In short: yes!
+For starters, the body and turrets are very well-refined and offer very tight adjustment experiences.

 This scope does lack in the parallax department but with proper adjustment and a little getting to know each other, it’s not so bad that you can’t get around that.

 With that said, the glass is far superior to other inexpensive .22 scopes and offers a Hydroshield coating that repels water and dust, making this scope very easy to use even in the rain.

 The scope overall does perform better than I would expect for a 22LR scope at this price point.
 The glass is very clear and obtaining a sight picture on your target is very easy despite the tube and objective lens being a bit on the small side, which, by the way, is fantastic for a .22 rifle.